 Earns praise for his complex commercial litigation work.
 He is renowned for his proficiency in disputes that arise out of aircraft maintenance issues.

-Expertise: "He gives very good commercial advice, particularly in tricky circumstances, and has a very good courtroom manner."
+Strengths: "He gives very good commercial advice, particularly in tricky circumstances, and has a very good courtroom manner."
 "A good advocate, who deals effectively with judges and fights his client's corner hard."

 Recent work: Instructed in Ryanair v Derry Airport, defending the airport against a contribution claim brought by the airline.